So you are doing your research and find yourself Googling, “Who is the best plastic surgeon in Newcastle?”

 Lastly, make sure you feel comfortable in their clinic, their team and the connection you have with the surgeon themselves.
 Ensure the vibe feels natural, if you feel you aren’t connecting with the clinic and surgeon it may be best to look elsewhere.
 Surgery is a journey and you want to feel comfortable with every step of the way.

 Ready to learn more?
 Book a consultation with our Practice Manager Jessica for a breast 3D Vectra Simulation.
 This is a great way to ‘try before you buy’.

 To contact our team to make an appointment, please call 4920 7700 or send us a message via the form below.

 Amber is our Practice Director.
 She and Dr Moncrieff founded Hunter Plastic Surgery together in 2009.

 Amber previously held senior roles in business and politics in Sydney and Canberra.
 She holds a Masters in Business Administration (MBA) and degrees in Law and Commerce.

 The focus Amber has on service and continued learning in our practice has been recognised many times a local, national and global awards.
-These include when when she accepted the 20121 Best Small Business Management Team Award at the Stevie Awards for Women in Business (global awards presented in America) and the 2020 MyFaceMyBody Awards in 4 categories.
-In total the practice has won 24 awards under Amber's leadership.
+These include when when she accepted the 2023 Best Small Business Management Team Award at the Stevie Awards for Women in Business (global awards presented in New York) and the 2020 MyFaceMyBody Awards in 4 categories.
+In total the practice has won 25 awards under Amber's leadership.

 Amber is also heavily involved in our industry and 2014 she co-founded the non-profit Plastics Practice Managers group to help provide support, facilitate sharing and helping her counterparts around the country shine.
-She is a regular speaker and moderator at industry conferences including presenting at the 2018 Breast Masters Workshop in Sydney and 2019 Australasian Society of Plastic Surgeons' Conference in Brisbane.
+She is a regular speaker and moderator at industry conferences including presenting at the 2023 Australasian Society of Plastic Surgeons' Conference on the Gold Coast.